ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 This field is an object with the following OPTIONAL properties.

-sub_ids (array of objects)
+`sub_ids` (array of objects):
 : An array of subject identifiers for the
     RO, as defined by
     {{I-D.ietf-secevent-subject-identifiers}}.
+    REQUIRED if returning subject identifiers.

+`assertions` (array of objects):
 : An array containing assertions as objects each containing the assertion
     format and the assertion value as the JSON string serialization of the assertion.
     Possible formats include `id_token` for an {{OIDC}} ID Token and `saml2` for a SAML 2 assertion.
     Additional assertion formats are defined by [a registry TBD](#IANA).

-updated_at (string)
+    REQUIRED if returning assertions.

+`updated_at` (string):
 : Timestamp as an ISO8610 date string, indicating
     when the identified account was last updated.
 The client instance MAY use this value to determine if it needs to request updated profile information through an identity API.
 The definition of such an identity API is out of scope for this specification.
+    RECOMMENDED.

 ~~~
 "subject": {